Waste educators in Devon

 • Facilitate school trips to waste management facilities

-• 95% of pupils ‘really enjoyed’ the experience, with 99% of teachers rating their class’s input as ‘excellent’ or ‘good’;
+• 95% of pupils found the experience ‘very good’ or ‘good;, with 100% of teachers rating their class’s input as ‘excellent’ or ‘good’;

-• Ran the ‘War on Waste’ (WOW) project, working with schools on integrated approaches to waste and re-use;
+• Ran the ‘Watch our Waste’ (WOW) project, working with schools on integrated approaches to waste and reuse;

-• Conducted teacher training in partnership with other organisations (including the National Trust, Let’s Go Zero, The Climate Ambassadors at the MET Office, Field Studies Council and Devon Wildlife Trust) to educate teachers further about waste, climate action plans and school activities to raise awareness and help them become more sustainable;
+• Conducted teacher training in partnership with other organisations (including the National Trust, Let’s Go Zero, Climate Ambassadors, SUEZ UK, Field Studies Council and Devon Wildlife Trust) to educate teachers further about waste, climate action plans and school activities to raise awareness and help them become more sustainable;

 • Supported the Network of Environmental Educators Devon (NEED), undertaking a project funded by Devon Climate Emergency to assist schools in Devon in writing and implementing Climate Action Plans in the move towards Net Zero.